nefairious/web-designer-test/README.md

 Question #2
 -----------
 In the content section of the site, build out a simple blog post that has a featured image.
 You're free to design it how you like and we suggest using [Lorem Ipsum](http://www.ipsum-generator.com/) for text and [Placekitten](https://placekitten.com/) for the image.
+We are judging design just as much as your code.

 Question #3
 -----------